manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 04 (2.1) - Introduction to Principles.md

 # Lesson 4

-In this lesson we will cover:
+In this lesson we will cover: Fundamental building blocks and foundational elements

 1. Focusing on the task
 2. Role of the interface in mediating users and tasks
 3. The role of the user: Processor?
 Predictor?
 Participant?
 4. User experience at multiple levels

 ## Users and Tasks
 1. Users use interace to do a task